mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 .. note::

    The API for the Service Server callback is a bit weird in that it receives the response as an argument.
-   This api `might change <https://github.com/ros2/rclpy/issues/464>`_, but for now we have to roll with it.
+   This API `might change <https://github.com/ros2/rclpy/issues/464>`_, but for now we have to roll with it.

 :download:`what_is_the_point_service_server_node.py <../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_server_node.py>`